 If an employee is hired January 2018 and terminates June 2018, the Form I-9 must be retained until June 2019.

 False.
 Form I-9 must be retained for three years after the hire date or one year after the termination date—whichever is longest.

 If you scored 100% on this short quiz without any guesswork, CONGRATULATIONS!
 But remember, these are basic questions.
 There is always more to learn.

 If you scored less than a confident 100%, you could be putting your company at risk.
 With penalties ranging from $100 to $1,100 per violation, things could get costly very quickly.

-Luckily for both the 100-percenters wanting to know more, and those on shaky ground, UniqueHR will be hosting a webinar October 9, 2018 at 11:00 a.m.
-CDT: Form I-9: Know the Ins & Outs.
-Register today to make sure you know the “ins and outs” of the Form I-9.
+Luckily for both the 100-percenters wanting to know more, and those on shaky ground, UniqueHR has Human Resource experts who can assist with Form I-9.
+Call us at 361-852-6392 to make sure you know the “ins and outs” of the Form I-9.